 Home Office Efficiency

 While working from home saves time and money on commuting, it can increase home energy bills.
-Rather than staying home all day, reduce your energy consumption from home by working from a café or another location.
-If you do work at home, you can also cut costs by utilizing the power save options built in your devices settings.
+Cut costs by utilizing the power save options built into your devices’ settings.

 Air Conditioner Installation

 In the market to invest in a new AC system?
-Look for Energy Star-certified units, and just like windows, doors and skylights, have ductless and central air installed by a trained professional.
+Keep an energy-efficient home by installing Energy Star-certified units.
+And just like windows, doors and skylights, have ductless and central air installed by a trained professional.
 When using your AC system, utilize programmable thermostats for better temperature control and energy conservation.